edhowland/viper/doc/help/help.md

 - Control L : Repeats the last spoken text of the current item
 - Shift Page Up : Moves to first element in the current document
 - Shift Page Down : Moves to the last element in the current document

+### Function keys for Help Browser

+- Function 2 : States the name of the current help document
+- Function 3 : Key help for Help Browser.
+Press F3 then another key to hear its action.